Early Bird SaleSave On 2026Find Your Trip

 Santiago de Compostela

-Ponferrada is the capital of the Bierzo region, located at the crossroads of the French Way and the Invierno Camino routes to Santiago.
+Ponferrada is the capital of the Bierzo region, located at the crossroads of the French Way (Camino Frances) and the Camino de Invierno routes to Santiago.
 It is here that pilgrims in winter veered south on their way to Santiago to avoid O Cebreiro, notorious for poor weather during the colder months.
 Your pilgrimage begins in this impressive city, with its Los Templarios Castle, home to the Knights Templars’ Library, and the Renaissance Basílica Nuestra Señora de la Encina with its 17th-century bell tower.
 Aside from these great sights, there is a lively historic quarter with interesting bars and restaurants.
 Enjoy exploring its historic centre and perhaps a glass of the great local wine.

 Meals: Nil